6 Secrets for Thriving (Not Just Surviving) Through the Holidays

 Debt is a killer.
-It will steal your enjoyment of life.
-Be sure to stay within your financial boundaries this holiday season.
+It will steal your enjoyment of life and add undue stress during the holidays.
+Be sure to stay within your financial boundaries this season.
 The last thing you want is to start the new year with a deeper financial burden.
 Know where you are financially and stay within those limits.
 You don’t have to impress anyone; just buy gifts that you can afford and express your heartfelt feeling in the giving of the gift.

 Be sure that no matter how busy you get, you take time for yourself.
 Take time to read.
-Take a long bath if that relaxes you.
+Enjoy a long bath if that relaxes you.
 Take a walk.
-Spend some time of quiet in front of a fire.
+Spend some quiet time in front of a fire.
 Don’t rush through the holidays and zap all of your energy.
-Your mind and body need to be reenergized, so be sure to take time to do so.
+You need to reenergize your mind and body, so be sure to take time to do so.

 6. Focus on your spiritual life.

-Ultimately, no matter what tradition you come from, the holidays are historically days in which we focus on the spiritual.
-Men and women are created with a natural draw toward spiritual life.
+Ultimately, no matter what traditions you follow, the holidays are historically days in which we focus on the spiritual.
+People feel a natural draw toward a spiritual life.
 However, our culture today tends to stay away from a focus on the spiritual, and that has even crept into our holidays.
-Placing an emphasis on building your spiritual life and growing in that area will help keep you grounded and able to deal with anything that might come your way.
+Placing an emphasis on building your spiritual life and growing in that area will help keep you grounded and able to deal with any holiday stress that might come your way.

 Friends, we are coming to the end of another year.
 This time is another chance to remember the important truths of life and to enjoy time with dear friends and family.

-May you experience the very best this holiday season and move into January better than ever!
+May you experience the very best this holiday season has to offer and move into January feeling better than ever!